Alberta is home to a rare lizard that shoots blood out of its eyes

 Viktor Loki/Shutterstock

-It’s not all bad news for the species in Alberta though.
-Researchers from the Nature Conservancy of Canada (NCC) found eight greater short-horned lizards in southeastern Alberta this month, a record amount ever found by the NCC, per a report by CBC News.
+It’s not all bad news for the species in Alberta, though.
+Researchers from the Nature Conservancy of Canada (NCC) found eight greater short-horned lizards in southeastern Alberta in 2022, a record number ever found by the NCC, according to a report by CBC News.

 The NCC’s first project in Alberta was in 1970 with the acquisition of the Wagner Natural Area — 130 hectares of highly significant wetland habitat.